Accord-Project/bsdd/README1.md

 ```

 -   `PropertyValue, ClassificationPropertyValue` have `namespaceUri`
-    but it\'s optional and is rarely filled.
+    but it's optional and is rarely filled.
     We assign URLs similarly to the previous case:
     from the URL of the owning object and its `value`: